-We first did this in April and along the way we saw a myriad of morning-glories, wild petunias and bright red fire bush.
+We first did this in April, and along the way we saw a myriad of morning glories, wild petunias and bright red fire bush.
 You will also see and hear many Florida birds, including Roseate spoonbills, herons, osprey and hawks.

-About 25 minutes into the creek, you come to a large open water area where you see a change in the flora from old cypress and oak to salt water mangroves.
-You are entering Terra Ceia Preserve State Park, which is nearly 2,000 acres of wetlands, mudflats, mangrove forests, marshes, and tidal ponds.
-Along the way you can see several Indian shell mounds, some of which archaeological evidence dates to 8,000 BC.
+About 25 minutes into your paddle, you’ll come to a large area of open water where you see a change in the flora from old cypress and oak to salt water mangroves.

 You will now be paddling through some open and some narrow mangroves in a complete change of scenery from the first part of the trip.
-This is tidal water and although it was very shallow the day we did it, we had no problem.
+This is tidal water, and although it was very shallow the day we did it, we had no problem.

-If you are unsure which mangrove tunnel to take, just head toward the I-275 road noise.
-There are also some ribbon markers along the way to help you stay on course and the RV resort will give you a trail map as well.
+If you are unsure which mangrove tunnel to take, just head toward noise on I-275.
+There are some ribbon markers along the way to help you stay on course, and the RV resort will give you a trail map as well.

-When you come to the two I-275 bridges go under them and head to the third bridge you see.
-The white steep bank you see directly in front of you is your takeout/turnaround point.
+When you come to the two I-275 bridges, go under them and head to the third bridge you see (Terra Ceia Road).
+The white steep bank directly in front of you is your takeout/turnaround point.

-This paddle is really the best of both worlds, and despite the fact that you can hear some road traffic from I275 along the paddle, you will very soon tune it out and enjoy where you are.
+This paddle is really the best of both worlds, and despite the fact that you can hear some road traffic from I-275 along the paddle, you will very soon tune it out and enjoy where you are.

 This is definitely the best paddle you’ve never heard of and a must do.